kirahsapong/wwc-workshop/README.md

 To get started with your own Tidal API token, create an account in [Tidal's Developer Dashboard](https://developer.tidal.com/dashboard) and then create a new app.
 You will want to make note of your **Client ID** and **Client Secret**.
 If you run into any issues, have any questions, or just want to say "Hi!", you can go to [Tidal's Community Discussion Forum](https://github.com/orgs/tidal-music/discussions).

-In your terminal, generate a base64 API key:
+In your terminal, generate a base64 API key by replacing `CLIENT_ID` and `CLIENT_SECRET` in the following with the values from your Tidal app:

 ```
 echo -n "CLIENT_ID:CLIENT_SECRET" | base64
 ```
+(If you are using Windows, the steps to get this key encoded are described [here](#how-to-base64-in-windows)).

 Go to `config.js` in your `playlist-maker` folder and add your API base64 key: